tomysshadow/OldCPUSimulator/README.txt

 	are in GHz.
 This tool uses MHz.

 -r refreshRate (or --refresh-rate refreshRate)
-	The Refresh Rate (in Hz, from 1 to 1000) at which to refresh.
+	The Refresh Rate (in Hz) at which to refresh.
 	This argument is not required.

 	Effectively an accuracy meter.